 Unfortunately, the answer is yes.
 It’s fairly common that a fire completely destroys or damages the property so much that there’s nothing left to salvage.
+This is known as a total loss from fire damage.
 While this is obviously the worst case scenario and an absolute nightmare for anyone who has to live through it, as insurance claims go, this is the most straightforward situation.

-Fire damage is covered by most standard homeowners’ policies and is usually easier to claim than smoke damage.
-Think about it.
+Fire damage, including damage from wildfires, is covered by all homeowners’ policies, commercial insurance policies, and business owner policies and is usually easier to make a claim and reach a settlement for when compared to smoke damage.
 If you have smoke or soot damaged carpets, there might be a debate about whether or not they need to be replaced or just deep cleaned.
 On the other hand, if they’ve been burned by the fire, they obviously need to be replaced.

 While this seems pretty straightforward, there are some places where it can get a little tricky.
 Some insurance policies provide cash value rather than replacement cost.
 What does that mean?
-They’ll take into account depreciation and reimburse you for what items were actually worth rather than what you paid for them.
+They’ll take into account depreciation and reimburse you for what items were actually worth today rather than what you paid for them in the past or what it would cost to replace those items today.
 This places an extra burden of proof on the homeowner.
 It can be hard to locate any records documenting how much you paid for things in your home if all of your records were damaged or destroyed in the fire.

 It’s really important that you make an accurate list of all the items that are damaged in the fire.
 If no receipts or other records exist, going through credit card and bank statements can be helpful with collecting on losses of large purchases like appliances or furniture.

-Another thing to remember is that claims for damage, be it from fire, smoke, soot, or ash, are made to replace the damaged property and only the damaged property.
-For example, if you had a kitchen fire that ruined your countertop and cabinets, your insurance will cover the replacement cost of cabinets comparable to the ones you lost.
+Another thing to remember is that claims for damage from fire, smoke, soot, or ash, are made to replace the damaged property and only the damaged property.
+An insurance claim settlement would typically be for replacing items with ones that match or are similar in quality and value.
+For example, if you had a kitchen fire that ruined your countertop and cabinets, your insurance may cover the replacement cost of cabinets comparable to the ones you lost.
 If you decide you want to upgrade to real maple cabinetry and marble countertops, your insurance company is not going to cover the full cost.
-You will get money for the cost of what you lost, but anything over that amount will not be covered under your policy.
+You will get money for the value of what you lost, but anything over that amount will not be covered under your policy.

-One really important thing you can do is photograph the damage to your home as soon as you can.
+One very important part to remember is to photograph the damage to your home or property extensively as soon as you can.
 This includes any items that have already been removed and thrown in the trash.
 Describe the damage that happened to your walls, furniture, tiles, and paneling, too.
 Unfortunately, it’s up to you to prove the extent of your losses.
 Any documentation that helps you do so will move your claim along a little faster.

 As with smoke damage, enlisting the help of a public claims adjuster for fire damage can be extremely beneficial, too.
-Public adjusters have a lot of experience presenting claims and completing proof of loss forms.
+Public adjusters have a lot of experience deciphering complex insurance policies, investigating claims, presenting claims and completing proof of loss forms.
 They are able to put your case together with the evidence you’ll need to recoup the most in damages.